ROILTechnology/ROIL_info/privacy-policy.md

 #### Right to Withdraw Consent.

 You have the right to withdraw your consent to the processing of your personal data.
-Exercising this right will not affect the lawfulness of processing your personal data based on your consent before its withdrawal.
+Exercising this right will not retroactively affect the lawfulness of processing your personal data based on your consent before its withdrawal.
 Please note that in most cases, withdrawal of your consent would most likely cause us to delete your personal data rather than cease processing.

 You have the right to delete your personal data or restrict its processing by ourselves and third parties.
 We may postpone or deny your request if your personal data is in current use for the purposes for which it was collected or for other legitimate purposes such as compliance with legal obligations.

 #### Right of Data Portability.

 Where technically feasible, you have the right to ask to transfer your personal data in accordance with your right to data portability.
-In order to apply for this, please contact us at <notices@roil.com>.
+In order to apply for this, please contact us at <notices@roil.com>, and we will process the request within a commercially reasonable time.

 #### The Right to Lodge a Complaint